Open

 Eligible geographic areas

-- Organizations incorporated anywhere in Canada.
+- Organizations incorporated and operating in Canada.

 Selection criteria